-There has been some confusion as to what Huel is and what it isn’t.
-By looking at the similarities and differences between groups of products, it’s pretty easy to see where Huel sits.
+There has been some confusion as to what Huel Products are and what they're not.
+By looking at the similarities and differences between groups of products, it’s pretty easy to see where Huel Products sit.

 Most plant protein sources are considered incomplete because they provide inadequate amounts of one or more of the essential amino acids.
-Huel provides a complete protein source by using a combination of brown rice and pea protein.
-For a 500kcal serving of Huel Powder, there is 37g of high-quality protein; further details are provided here.
+Huel Products provide a complete protein source by using a combination of brown rice and pea protein.
+For a 400kcal serving of Huel Powder v3.0, there is 29g of high-quality protein; further details are provided here.

-An average Huel meal (Ready-to-drink or Powder) is low in sugar, contains a good amount of fibre, good fats – for example, 2 to 4g of omega-3 fatty acids – and a low GI of 25-27.
+An average Huel meal (Hot & Savoury, Ready-to-drink or Powders) is low in added sugar, contains a good amount of fibre, good fats – for example, 2 to 6g of omega-3 fatty acids – and a low GI[3,4].
 It’s super easy to add more or less powder to suit the number of calories you want each meal.
 If weight loss is your goal it’s worth checking out this article.
-The carbohydrates in Huel Powder are predominantly from oats.
-You can see more here.

 Food can be defined in many ways; one example is “any nutritious substance that people or animals eat or drink or that plants absorb in order to maintain life and growth” .
-Some people struggle with Huel being a food because it is not in a “traditional food” format.
+Some people struggle with some of the Huel Products being a food because it is not in a “traditional food” format.
 Humans have been turning foods into flour – a powder – for over 30,000 years; it’s not a new phenomenon .
-Huel is typically consumed in a liquid format and, while this may seem strange for a meal, soup is also a liquid!
-You wouldn’t say “I’m replacing lasagne with tacos”, you would say “I’m going to have tacos instead of lasagne tonight”; the same is true for Huel.
+Huel Products are typically consumed in a liquid format and, while this may seem strange for a meal, soup is also a liquid!
+And guess what?
+Huel Hot & Savoury and Huel Bars are just different formats of the nutritionally complete Huel formula.
+You wouldn’t say “I’m replacing lasagne with tacos”, you would say “I’m going to have tacos instead of lasagne tonight”; the same is true for Huel Products.

-To build on the points above, Huel is a nutritionally complete meal providing all 26 essential vitamins and minerals.
-Huel has an ideal macronutrient split, with good-quality carbohydrate, fat and protein providing nutritious convenient food.
+To build on the points above, Huel Hot & Savoury, Huel Powders and Ready-to-drink are nutritionally complete meals.
+Huel Bar is a nutritionally complete snack, providing all 26 essential vitamins and minerals.
+Huel Products have an ideal macronutrient split, with good-quality carbohydrate, fat and protein providing nutritious convenient food.
 It’s as simple as that.